skrattaren/apf.rst/apf.rst

 - [p.
 15/12] "'Looking,' it said [...] 'f'r a word.
 Tip of my tongue.'"

   The word is 'Eureka'.
 See the annotation for p.
-139/101 of "`Small Gods.`_"
+139/101 of "`Small Gods`_".

 - [p.
 18/14] "'I thought they were trying to cure the philosopher's stones, or somethin',' said the Archchancellor."